1915 Galveston hurricane: Galveston Island

 Floodwaters remained on the city streets before receding on the morning of August 18.
 Offshore, a 21000 lb buoy with a 9750 lb anchor and chain was blown 10 mi west by the hurricane.
 The 300 ft wide beach extending outwards from the Galveston Seawall was completely eroded by the storm surge, deposited in an offshore sandbar; the beach has only partially recovered since then.
 Two lighthouses, the Redfish Bar and Galveston Jetty lights, were damaged.
 A total of 24 vessels capsized offshore Galveston.
 Most ships in Galveston's wharves weathered the hurricane without much damage.
 The wharves themselves generally sustained minor damage and all were repairable.
-However, piers 10 and 21 were severely affected and among several destroyed piers.
-The USAT McClellan was torn adrift from pier 12 and grounded upon Pelican Island.
-Sheds in the area were also destroyed.